zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-synchronize.md

 ### Synchronize with future action
 You want to synchronize entities, but you want to defer the execution.

 By default, `BulkSynchronize` is an immediate operation.
-That mean, it's executed as soon as you call the method.
+That means, it's executed as soon as you call the method.

-`FutureAction`: This option let you defer the execution of a Bulk Synchronize.
+`FutureAction`: This option lets you defer the execution of a Bulk Synchronize.
 `ExecuteFutureAction`: This option trigger and execute all pending `FutureAction`.

 ```csharp